serverlessland/serverlessland/content/coldstarts/big3.md

 The above charts show the statistics for tiny "Hello World"-style functions.
 Adding dependencies and thus increasing the deployment package size will further increase the cold start latency.

-The following chart compares three JavaScript functions with various number of referenced NPM packages:
+The following chart compares three JavaScript functions with the various number of referenced NPM packages:

 {{< featured >}}